webman-php/webman-manual/resource/doc/en/db/redis.md

 ];
 ```

-By default, the cluster can shard clients on nodes, allowing you to implement a node pool and create a large amount of available memory.
-However, note that the client sharing does not handle failing situations; therefore, this feature is mainly suitable for caching data obtained from another master database.
-If you want to use native Redis clustering, you need to make the following specification in the options key under the configuration file:
+By default, the cluster can implement client-side sharding on nodes, allowing you to implement node pools and create a large amount of available memory.
+Note that client sharing will not handle failure cases; therefore, this feature is mainly used for caching data obtained from another main database.
+If you want to use Redis native clustering, you need to make the following specifications in the options key in the configuration file:

 ```php
 return[